segmond/Chief/README.md

 If you pass Chief any command which implements `QueueableCommand` it will be added to the queue.
 Any commands which do *not* implement `QueueableCommand` will be executed immediately as normal.

 If your commands implement `QueueableCommand` but you are not using the `CommandQueueingDecorator`, then they will be executed immediately as normal.
-For this reason, it is good practice to implement `QueueableCommand` for any commands which may be queued in the future, even if you aren't using the queueing decorator yet.

 ## Cached Command Execution